OCP prepares a software roadmap each fiscal year. This page documents common concepts for all roadmaps.

 Data Review Tool: An online tool to report structural errors in OCDS data.
 It is primarily used by OCDS implementers to check their conformance to the standard.
 Its library is used by Kingfisher to check for structural errors.

 Kingfisher: A family of tools to collect, pre-process, summarize and query OCDS data.
-It is used internally by helpdesk analysts to provide feedback to OCDS publishers, and by data analysts to calculate indicators and do research.
+It is used internally by data support managers to provide feedback to OCDS publishers, and by data analysts to calculate indicators and do research.
 It serves as a data source for other tools.

 Pelican: An online tool to report quality issues in OCDS data, sourced from Kingfisher.
-It is used internally by helpdesk analysts to provide feedback to OCDS publishers, and by program managers to better understand a publisher’s data.
+It is used internally by data support managers to provide feedback to OCDS publishers, and by program managers to better understand a publisher’s data.

 Spoonbill: A command-line tool to transform OCDS data to tabular formats.
 It is an important tool for users who are more familiar with tabular formats.